moonstreet/moonstreet/content/posts/k3s-with-ingress.md

 ---
-title: "Install the Nginx ingress controller on K3s"
+title: "Install the Nginx ingress controller on K3s and deploy a web app"
 date: 2020-12-26T16:33:46+01:00
 draft: false
 ---